Anti-spam techniques: Automated techniques for email senders

 There are a variety of techniques that email senders use to try to make sure that they do not send spam.
 Failure to control the amount of spam sent, as judged by email receivers, can often cause even legitimate email to be blocked and for the sender to be put on DNSBLs.

 Background checks on new users and customers

-Since spammer's accounts are frequently disabled due to violations of abuse policies, they are constantly trying to create new accounts.
+Since spammers' accounts are frequently disabled due to violations of abuse policies, they are constantly trying to create new accounts.
 Due to the damage done to an ISP's reputation when it is the source of spam, many ISPs and web email providers use CAPTCHAs on new accounts to verify that it is a real human registering the account, and not an automated spamming system.
 They can also verify that credit cards are not stolen before accepting new customers, check the Spamhaus Project ROKSO list, and do other background checks.